-3.5 Cosmic ray test 9

-4. Conclusions 9

 Introduction

-The circular electron positron collider (CEPC) is a promising next-generation electron-positron collider [1] to produce Higgs boson, whose separation depends on the success of the particle flow concept [2], and making precise measurements of it.
-The CEPC calorimeters, such as electromagnetic calorimeter (ECAL) and hadron calorimeter (HCAL), are widely utilized for precise energy measurements of electrons, photons, taus and hadronic jets.
+The circular electron positron collider (CEPC) is a promising next-generation electron-positron collider [1] conceived to produce Higgs boson, whose separation depends on the success of the particle flow concept [2], and to make precise measurements of it.
+The CEPC calorimeters, such as electromagnetic calorimeter (ECAL) and hadron calorimeter (HCAL), are widely utilized for precise energy measurements of electrons, photons, taus leptons and hadronic jets.
 In order to obtain the high energy resolution, the particles inside the jets should be separated and the tracks should be assigned to calorimeter clusters one by one.
-The high-granularity plays a critical role in determining the maximum capability of particle separation and silicon-tungsten-based ECAL (Si-W ECAL) is considered as a promising candidate for this type of applications.
-There are also experiments at other future electron positron collider which have studied a silicon-tungsten-based ECAL [3][4].
+The high granularity plays a critical role in the capability of particle separation and silicon-tungsten-based ECAL (Si-W ECAL) is considered as a promising candidate for this type of applications.
+There are experiments at other future electron positron colliders which have studied silicon-tungsten-based ECAL [3,4].
+The CMS endcap calorimeter upgrade also used full granularity of the calorimeter to take place the old one [5].